-The characteristic island of Amorgos is inhabited since the prehistoric times where hundreds of findings were discovered throughout the ages from the three ancient settlements of Aegiali, Arkesini, and Minoa, most of which can be viewed in the Archaeological Museum of the island.
+The tranquil Amorgos has been inhabited since prehistoric times.
+Hundreds of findings were discovered from the three ancient settlements of Aegiali, Arkesini, and Minoa throughout the ages, most of which can be viewed in the island's Archaeological Museum.
 Of major importance are the several treasures that were brought to light like inscriptions, statues and other architectural parts.
+The museum is housed in a beautiful Venetian building, the famous Gavras Tower.
+Among the most important exhibits are the marble male figure and the female trunk that depicts goddess Artemis.

 We use cookies to offer you a better browsing experience and to analyze site traffic.
 By browsing this site you agree to our use of cookies.
 Learn more about our cookies policy